FAQ list for LCD driver libraries

 Can my debug monitor use the LCD screen as well?

 Yes, easily.
 You can use the 'screens' library feature and save all LCD driver software and LCD hardware states in a buffer for later restoring.
-This enable swapping of the LCD screen control between two independent applications running in the same target system, where each application have virtual owner ship over the full LCD screen and LCD hardware resources.
-For instance swapping between the normal application and a monitor application.
+This enables swapping of the LCD screen control between two independent applications running in the same target system, where each application has virtual owner ship over the full LCD screen and LCD hardware resources.
+An example would be swapping between the normal application and a monitor application.

-Do I have to spend time regenerate the whole screen content from scratch when the power of my portable equipment is turned off and then on?
+Do I have to spend time regenerating the whole screen content from scratch when the power of my portable equipment is turned off and then on?

 Not necessarily.
-With the 'screens' library feature you can save the complete LCD driver software and hardware states in non-volatile memory (battery-RAM or disk) before system power-down.
-At power-up the full LCD driver and hardware states can then easily be restored.
-The time it takes is a few hundred milliseconds typically, depending on the size of the LCD screen, the processor speed, and how fast data can be fetched from non-volatile memory.
+With the 'screens' library feature, you can save the complete LCD driver software and hardware states in non-volatile memory (battery-RAM or disk) before system power-down.
+At power-up, the full LCD driver and hardware states can then be easily restored.
+The time it takes is typically a few hundred milliseconds, depending on the size of the LCD screen, the processor speed, and how fast data can be fetched from non-volatile memory.

 Is it possible and easy to use the serial SPI interface of the LCD controller (rather than the parallel interface) with the KS07xx LCD-controller library?